 -

-does not guarantee proper memory alignment for all types of data.
+mallocdoes not guarantee proper memory alignment for all types of data.
 In modern C++, this can be an issue, especially for types with strict alignment requirements.
-For example,malloc
+For example,mallocmay allocate memory that isn’t aligned for SIMD (Single Instruction, Multiple Data) instructions or large data structures, potentially leading to performance degradation or runtime errors. -

 Using

-ensures proper alignment based on the type’s requirements.
+neworstd::aligned_allocensures proper alignment based on the type’s requirements.

 Conclusion

-is discouraged because they lack type safety, don’t call constructors and destructors, and are prone to causing memory management issues.
+In modern C++, the use of malloc and free is discouraged because they lack type safety, don’t call constructors and destructors, and are prone to causing memory management issues.
 The modern C++ features, such as smart pointers, containers, and the exception-handling mechanism, provide safer, more efficient, and easier-to-use alternatives.
 Using these features ensures that memory management is more robust and less error-prone, ultimately leading to safer and more maintainable code.